adonisjs/v6-docs/content/docs/http/static_file_server.md

 <!-- The files in the `public` directory are not compiled or built using an assets bundler.
 If you want to compile frontend assets, you must place them inside the `resources` directory and use the [assets bundler](./assets_bundler.md). -->

 ## Copy static files to production build
-In order to copy static files to the production build folder, you must register the `public` directory under the [metaFiles array](../fundamentals/adonisrc_file.md#metafiles) inside the `adonisrc.ts` file.
+To copy static files to the production build folder, you must register the `public` directory under the [metaFiles array](../fundamentals/adonisrc_file.md#metafiles) inside the `adonisrc.ts` file.

 ```ts
 {